Southborough and High Brooms Amateur Archaeological Society

 Site appears as two small buildings above "2566"

-1898 OS Map (curtesy of National Museum of Scotland).
+1898 OS Map (courtesy of National Museum of Scotland).

 Site is now established as a Corn Mill